freecooperunion/disorientation/index.md

 body_id: index
 thumb: cover-small.jpg
 intro: |
-  This is the second-and-a-half edition of Disorientation published by Free&nbsp;Cooper&nbsp;Union.

-  Disorientation is a counter-orientation intended to introduce YOU to the real story of Cooper’s dense internal politics, as well as larger community issues.

   Why is institutional memory so short?
 To maintain systems of control.
 Disorientation is a rejection of the administration’s rewriting of history, the systemic underpinnings of financialized realism, and the way that our communities are strategically disempowered.

   We must constantly be disorienting ourselves.